CraftAcademyLabs/ca_course/week3/portfolio_challenge/9_testing_react_with_cypress.md

 })
 ```

-To execute a step in cypress you need to use `cy` prefix and then execute a cypress function.
+To execute cypress functions you need to use `cy` prefix.
 The most basic one is `visit()` which will navigate to a url which we add.
 Since we added the baseUlr as `http://localhost:3000` by typing in `visit('/')` we will navigate just there.

 After adding that file, start your development server and run cypress and you should see something like this:

 ![](./cypress_2.png)

 We have our first green test!
-Now it is time to add some assertions!
+Now let's see what are the most common cypress commands we can use in our tests files to find elements, interact with them and check their content.

 ## Most common cypress commands